How to Optimize Your Website for SEO Purposes

 Make sure to use the best keyword in the “Home Page” category for your website tagline.
 This is a strong ranking factor.

-c) Create two pages: one that has the same name as your tagline (main keyword), which will be used for the home page, and one that will be used for your blog posts.
+c) Create two pages: one with the same name as your tagline (main keyword), which will be used for the home page, and one for your blog posts.

 home page and blog posts

-d) Choose “Settings” -> “Reading”, and then pick the option to display a static page for your Home Page.
-Pick the proper pages for “Front page” and “Posts page”.
+d) Choose “Settings” -> “Reading,” and select the option to display a static page for your Home Page.
+Pick the proper pages for “Front page” and “Posts page.”

 wordpress reading settings

-e) Select “Settings” -> “Permalinks”, and then choose the “Post name” option.
+e) Select “Settings” -> “Permalinks,” and choose the “Post name” option.
 This way, your page and article titles will be included in the website URLs by default.

 wordpress permalinks settings

 Keywords in URLs are another important ranking factor.
-And since your titles must include the targeted keywords, the resulting URLs will include them as well, giving your website an SEO boost.
+Since your titles must include the targeted keywords, the resulting URLs will include them as well, giving your website an SEO boost.

 7. Install a good WordPress theme